ldsanchez/dynamic-random-onchain-svgnft-se/README.md

 📣 Make sure you update the `InfuraID` before you go to production.
 Huge thanks to [Infura](https://infura.io/) for our special account that fields 7m req/day!

+# Thanks 👏🏻

+To https://github.com/PatrickAlphaC for his tutorials on SVG NFTs.

 # 🏃💨 Speedrun Ethereum

 Register as a builder [here](https://speedrunethereum.com) and start on some of the challenges and build a portfolio.

 # 💬 Support Chat